How to monogram a straw hat

 - It’s personalized, duh!
 Who doesn’t love something made just for them?

-- It’s easy to embroidery.
-The brim is nice and flat which is where you will do the embroidery – not like a baseball cap that can be challenging to embroider since the embroidery usually goes on the front of the hat.
+- It’s easy to embroider.
+The brim is nice and flat, which is where you will do the embroidery.
+Straw hats are unlike a baseball cap which can be challenging to embroider since the embroidery usually goes on the front of the hat.

 - Hoop a piece of sticky back stabilizer, score the edges to remove the paper backing and mark the center point of the hoop on the sticky stabilizer.